 The first important consideration is how to travel without risking your own health and that of others.
 This is very tricky, as public transport can be very crowded, which makes it very risky as it is difficult to keep a distance from your fellow passengers.
 You might want to choose times of the day when buses are less likely to be so crowded or routes that are less busy.

-Traveling by private vehicle or bike, however, are a much safer choice.
-If you don’t have your own vehicle, it is worth trying to get enough friends to join and share the cost of hiring one or using a vehicle and driver of a travel company like Royal Mountain Travel.
+However, travelling by private vehicle or bike is a much safer choice.
+If you don’t have your own car, it is worth trying to get enough friends to join and share the cost of hiring one or using a vehicle and driver of a travel company like Royal Mountain Travel.
 For distances that are not too great, a motorbike might be all you need to get to where you want to go.

-If however, you do find yourself having to travel on a crowded bus, you should try as far as possible to avoid sitting too closely to your fellow travelers, make sure that all times you are wearing a mask that covers your nose.
-To increase the protection not only to yourself but to other people, you can ideally wear WHO recommended masks or 3 layer surgical masks available in the market.
+If you find yourself having to travel on a crowded bus, you should try as far as possible to avoid sitting too close to your fellow travellers.
+Make sure that you are always wearing a mask that covers your nose.
+To increase your protection for yourself and other people, you can ideally wear WHO-recommended masks or three-layer surgical masks available in the market.

 Travel Safety Tips when you get there

-Think about how you would feel if you were visiting your own family, where also you might be seeing your old grandparents.
+Think about how you would feel if you were visiting your own family, and you might also be seeing your old grandparents.
 They are the most vulnerable.
 In villages with very little health care, they are even worse off too, if they catch it.

 Face masks